 1. Has NYSCA announced their FY2024 Grant Opportunities and how do I apply?

-PLEASE NOTE Our FY2024 application period for Support for Organizations, Support for Artists, Support for Targeted Opportunities, and Support for Regrants and Services concluded on July 13, 2023 at 4PM.
-Our FY2024 Capital Project Opportunities will be announced fall 2023.
+PLEASE NOTE Our FY2025 guidelines for Support for Organizations, Support for Artists, Support for Targeted Opportunities, and Support for Regrants and Services will be available in Spring 2024.
 You can subscribe to our mailing list for important NYSCA updates.

 2. I am new to NYSCA: How can I prequalify my organization?

-Step 1: Register: MANDATORY that all applicants must prequalify with New York State to receive a grant.
+It is MANDATORY that all applicants be registered in the Statewide Financial System and prequalify to receive a grant.
 We recommend starting this process as SOON AS POSSIBLE.

 3. Are there any current extensions available in Grants Gateway for Document Vaults for COVID-related delays in uploading IRS990 documents, Financial Statements, or Charities Bureau filings?

-No. All extensions available from Grants Gateway have already been applied.
+No. All extensions available have already been applied.
 Please upload your updated IRS990 document, Audit or equivalent statement, and Char500 filing.
-You may contact our Prequalification Specialist [email protected] if you have any questions.
+You may contact our Prequalification Specialist at [email protected] if you have any questions.

 4. Are you planning to hold any office hours and webinars for the FY2024 application process?